 World Championship: Ten contenders to win Crucible title

-The World Championship is the pinnacle of the snooker season and all eyes will be on the Crucible when the 2019 tournament gets under way on April 20.
+The World Championship is the pinnacle of the snooker season and all eyes will be on the Crucible when the 2019 tournament gets under way this weekend.

 Mark Williams was crowned champion last year and proved there can be plenty of value in the World Snooker Championship odds, having arrived in Sheffield as a 20/1 shot.